gjwgit/innerpod/installers/README.md

 # InnerPod Installers

-Flutter supports multiple platform targets and Flutter based apps will run native on Android, iOS, Linux, MacOS, and Windows, as well as directly in a browser from the web.
+Flutter supports multiple platform targets.
+Flutter based apps can run native on Android, iOS, Linux, MacOS, and Windows, as well as directly in a browser from the web.
 Flutter functionality is essentially identical across all platforms so the experience across different platforms will be very similar.

 Visit the
 [CHANGELOG](https://github.com/gjwgit/innerpod/blob/dev/CHANGELOG.md)